raspberrypilearning/memory/en/step_4.md

 --- /task ---

 --- task ---
-+ Duplicate the code you used to make your character sprite respond to the message `red`{:class="blockevents"}.
-Change the duplicated code so that it sends the message `blue`{:class="blockevents"}.
++ Duplicate the code you used to make your character sprite respond to the message `red`{:class="block3events"}.
+Change the duplicated code so that it sends the message `blue`{:class="block3events"}.
 --- /task ---

-When the sprite responds to the message `blue`{:class="blockevents"}, which bit of code should stay the same, and which bit should change?
+When the sprite responds to the message `blue`{:class="block3events"}, which bit of code should stay the same, and which bit should change?
 Remember that each colour has a corresponding number.

 --- task ---
-Change the character sprite's code so that the character responds correctly to the `blue`{:class="blockevents"} message.
+Change the character sprite's code so that the character responds correctly to the `blue`{:class="block3events"} message.

 --- hints ---
 --- hint ---